MoeinGhaniyoun/MicroSampler/README.md

 ## General Steps

 1. Set <code>SIM_ROOT</code> environment variable to point to the root directory of this repository
-2. Set <code>USER</code> and <code>PASSWD_FILE</code> fields in launcher script. <code>PASSWD_FILE</code> is the name of a plain-text file containing the password to be used by SSH for node login.
-This should be created/kept in the root directory of this repo.
-3. Launch runs with the procedure outlined above.
+2. Launch runs with the procedure outlined above.
 Select suite, design, application(s) and key(s) using script parameters.
 This sets off simulations of all permutations from those selected.
 Once a set of parameters is selected, call script replacing <code>**-action**</code> with <code>simulate</code>, <code>parse</code> and <code>stats</code> to complete the full analysis loop.
 The statistics reporting done corresponds to the analysis described in our Computer Architecture Letters publication, [A Pre-Silicon Approach to Discovering Microarchitectural Vulnerabilities in Security Critical Applications].
-4. To create CSV files of uarch trace data as input to ML models use <code>scripts/generate_all_tables.sh</code>, passing the design and suite names.
+3. To create CSV files of uarch trace data as input to ML models use <code>scripts/generate_all_tables.sh</code>, passing the design and suite names.
 Columnar tables for each application,keys will be generated from this pair.
 The file will be placed under the <code>data</code> directory.
 An example:
    > <code> ./scripts/generate_all_tables.sh baseline bearssl_synthetic </code>

 ### Adding a Test